-Development flet, 2000 Particulars Year ended Year ended 31 March 2024 31 March 2023 Principal amount remaining unpaid to any supplier as at the end of the accounting year.
+Particulars Year ended 31 March 2024 Year ended 31 March 2023 Principal amount remaining unpaid to any supplier as at the end of the accounting year.
 1.12 1.03 Interest due thereon remaining unpaid to any supplier as at the end of the accounting year.
-Nil Nil The amount of interest paid along with the amounts of the payment made to the supplier Nil Nil beyond the appointed day.
-The amount of interest due and payable for the year.
-Nil Nil The amount of interest accrued and remaining unpaid at the end of the accounting year.
-Nil Nil The amount of further interest due and payable even in the succeeding year, until such Nil Nil date when the interest dues as above are actually paid.
-Interest due on Micro and small Enterprises is nil, as confirmation from MSME credito rs is received that no interest would amounts allocated on a reasonable basis.
+Nil Nil The amount of interest paid along with the amounts of the payment Nil Nil

+^{}Interest due on Micro and small Enterprises is nil, as confirmation from MSME creditors is received that no interest would be claimed or charged on outstanding balance with the company.